About the Noteworthy Singers

 Terry is a retired music educator and elementary school teacher.

-In addition to the directing the Noteworthy Singers and Noteworthy Ensemble, she is music director at Knox Presbyterian Church in Waterloo and accompanist for the Cambridge Male Chorus and the Age of Majority Singers.
+In addition to the directing the Noteworthy Singers and Noteworthy Jazz, she is accompanist for the Cambridge Male Chorus.

 She has directed Harmony,( an ensemble of highschool students), the Waterloo Regional Police Male Chorus, the Canadian Orpheus Male Choir (tour conductor),as well as music director for Brantford Little Theatre.

 She began her church music career at Holy Rosary Church in Burlington.
-She was also music director at St. Annes Church in Kitchener and First United Church in Cambridge.
+She was also music director at St. Annes Church in Kitchener, First United Church in Cambridge and Knox Waterloo.

 Accompanist: Trudy Dey